elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_04.md

 ### Compare your discussion results

-Let's take a moment to reflect on our recent discussions and how they align with the insights from the "10 simple rules" paper.
-Our conversation has highlighted the various formats we use to disseminate knowledge in life sciences, each with its own set of advantages and challenges.
-As we continue with our training, let's consider how these formats serve our objectives and the ways in which we can leverage their strengths while mitigating their limitations.
+Our next activity focuses on assessing how our exploration of different training materials and formats aligns with the insights from the ['10 simple rules' paper](https://journals.plos.org/ploscompbiol/article/figure?id=10.1371/journal.pcbi.1007854.t001).
+Each format used to share knowledge in the life sciences comes with its own advantages and challenges.
+Let's consider how these formats support your objectives and how their strengths can be leveraged while minimizing potential limitations.

 !!! question "Reflection"
     Compare your list of the slide formats from above to the formats mentioned in the ['10 simple rules' paper](https://journals.plos.org/ploscompbiol/article/figure?id=10.1371/journal.pcbi.1007854.t001).